KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/crosschain.md

 **migrate_completeimporttransaction importtx**

-- The `migrate_completeimporttransaction` method performs the finalizing step in creating an import transaction.
+The `migrate_completeimporttransaction` method performs the finalizing step in creating an import transaction.
 This method should be called on the KMD (Komodo) chain.

-- This method returns the import transaction in hex format, updated with the `MoMoM` proof object which would confirm that the burn transaction exists in the source chain.
+This method returns the import transaction in hex format, updated with the `MoMoM` proof object.
+This object provides confirmation that the burn transaction exists in the source chain.

-- This finalized import transaction should be broadcasted on the destination chain through the [sendrawtransaction](../komodo-api/rawtransactions.html#sendrawtransaction) method.
+The finalized import transaction should be broadcast on the destination chain through the [sendrawtransaction](../komodo-api/rawtransactions.html#sendrawtransaction) method.

-- It is recommended to wait till the notarisations objects are stored in the destination chain to broadcast the import transaction.
+Komodo recommends that the user wait until the notarization objects are stored in the destination chain before broadcasting the import transaction.
 Otherwise an error message is returned.

-- In case of errors, it might be necessary to wait for some time before the notarisations objects are stored in the KMD chain.
+In the event that an error is returned,  simply wait until the notarization objects are stored in the KMD chain and try again.

 #### Arguments